nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 5.
 Following this, the displayed staff list will display the updated filtered list.

-The activity diagram of this `Find` command is shown below:
+The sequence diagram of this `Find` command is shown below:

 ![Find Command Sequence Diagram](images/findCommand/FindSequenceDiagram.png)